Abhinavvenkatadri/Eye-tracking-GSoC/docs/index.md

 | Split in %  | 79%       | 11.8        | 8.2%      |
 | Error       |           | 1.6357094cm | 1.6270329 |

-This was not included and compared with the previous implementation as the Train/Test/Val  ratio is different and if tested on each other's set would lead to some leak in the frames.
-Also, the number of Images in train set differs by a lot and could This could further be extended to further visualise the outputs and try improving the model.
+This was not included and compared with the previous implementation as the Train/Test/Val  ratio is different and if tested on each other's test/val set would lead to  appropriate results as there may be frames which are common to both the models.
+Also, the number of Images in train set differs by a lot and could be a possible reason for a better accuracy.
+This could further be extended in the future to be compared with the above implemention with frames which are not common to both the models while testing.

 #### App